 In Cherrapunjee you get to see rain coming in a slant with such velocity that one can be drenched in no time.
 Occasionally cloudbursts can occur in one part of Cherrapunjee whereas other areas may be totally or relatively dry.
 Atmospheric humidity is so high during the peak monsoon period that water vapour condenses into water droplets on the hair, eyebrows and moustache.
 The high humidity during the monsoon months causes clothes, books etc. to become damp and get molded.
 Books come off their binding.
 Clothes get black spots due to moulds.
 Films get stuck to each other.
 Moisture creeps into framed photographs and soon the photos start fading from the corners.
 It becomes difficult to dry clothes due to lack of sunshine.
 At present only a few cloth dryers are around here.
 Common people put a charcoal fire under an upturned bamboo basket (called polo) and spread the damp and wet clothes on the top of the basket to dry.

-An analysis of the rainfall data for the last 25 years reveals that the first pre-monsoon showers arrive at Cherrapunjee by 10th March every year.
+A perusal of the rainfall data of Cherrapunjee over the years reveals that the first pre-monsoon showers arrive at Cherrapunjee by the 10th March every year.
 These pre-monsoon showers are called Nor’Westers because they appear to come from the northwest direction.
 The gap between rainy days start shrinking as one proceeds from March to May.
 The days preceding rains progressively become warmer and the temperature takes a dip after the showers.
 By May the rains become frequent.
 These pre-monsoon showers are a severe type of thunderstorm that occurs around this region, accompanied by strong squalls.
 They are called ‘Kal Baisakhi’ in Bengal and ‘Bordoi shila’ in Assam.
 They are mainly experienced during the hot months from March to May, but they are sometimes experienced in the latter half of February and in the first half of June.
 They cease to occur after the Southwest monsoon sets in by June.